 - First of all, don’t be disappointed with the meal choices.
 Domestic short haul first class meals have never been that great (well, not since the 70’s at least), so don’t show anger and or disappointment when nothing looks all that appealing to you. doing so would make you look like an entitled prick.

-International first class dining etiquette
+International first class / business class dining etiquette

 - Unlike domestic / short haul first class, it’s perfectly OK to request a somewhat custom order.
 International first class meals are usually served in small components anyway, so it’s easy for the cabin crew to mix and match things upon request.
 Just don’t go overboard with it.

-- Finally, don’t be a slob.
+- Don’t be a slob.
 International first class is a slightly elevated experience (how do you like that pun?).
 Dumping your Cheetos‘s all over the floor and mashing it into the carpet with your feet (while not giving a flying ***k about the poor slob who has to steam clean the carpet later) is not proper first class etiquette.

 Yes.
 What you’ve heard is true.
 They do serve free drinks in first class.
 However, as difficult as it may be to resist the urge to treat the experience like a college frat party, the best course of action is to drink like a responsible adult (duh).